sclause2412/grandorgue-organ-huber/README.md

 **Lars Palo**

-Im using the registers Basun 16' (Posaune 16'), Trumpet 8' (Trompete 8') and Skalmeja 8' (Schalmei 8') from his beautiful sampleset "Bureå Church, Sweden" recorded / reworked in 2023.
+Im using the register Basun 16' (Posaune 32') from his beautiful sampleset "Bureå Church, Sweden" recorded / reworked in 2023.
 This sampleset is licensed under CC BY-SA 2.5 Sweden.

+Im using the registers Basun 16' (Posaune 16'), Trumpet 8' (Trompete 8'), Cromorne 8' (Krummhorn 8') and Oboe 8' (Oboe 8') from his beautiful sampleset "Piteå HMS, Sweden" recorded in 2010.
+This sampleset is licensed under CC BY-SA 2.5.

+Im using the register Cymbelstjärna (Cymbelstern) from his beautiful sampleset "Jukkasjärvi Church, Sweden" recorded in 2024.
+This sampleset is licensed under CC BY-SA 4.0.

 More information on Lars' website: [Lars Virtual Pipe Organs](https://familjenpalo.se/vpo/)

 **Dominique Lacaud**